IZ-Labs/PrusaCam/README.md

 In case changes have been made to the configuration, this is shown and the possibility to restart is given.

-Clicking on the ```change configuration``` button will open the configuration.
+Clicking on the ```change settings``` button will open the configuration.
 It is possible that a password dialog is shown before entering.
 If this happens, for the user enter 'admin' and for the password the value that has been configured as the Access Point password.

 ## Connecting to the RTSP stream :video_camera: